NBISweden/data-submission-documentation/ENA/BGE-RNAseq-2026-02-27/README.md

 # BGE - multiple species

 ## Submission task description
-Submission of RNAseq raw reads for a mixture of species delivered 2026-02-27 to facilitate assembly and annotation as part of ERGA (https://www.erga-biodiversity.eu/) - BGE (https://biodiversitygenomics.eu/).
+Submission of RNAseq raw reads for a mixture of species (45 in total) delivered 2026-02-27 to facilitate assembly and annotation as part of ERGA (https://www.erga-biodiversity.eu/) - BGE (https://biodiversitygenomics.eu/).

 Submission will be done via CNAG script and programmatic submission route using xml files produced by the script.